nishantapatil3/JvisionDecoderToInfluxdb/README.md

 Set refresh time policy to '5s' and zoom into the required graph for better visualisation.
 Add in multiple graphs and queries for multi-visualization.

+Adding graphs in Grafana: http://docs.grafana.org/guides/gettingstarted/

 ###Kapacitor
-Edit jvision.tick to set required boundaries to monitor parameters and alert when the conditions does not meet the normal operation of the server.
+Edit jvision.tick to set required boundaries to monitor parameters and alert when the conditions does not meet the requirements.
+For example when the normal operation of the server is stalled or slows down below a normal operating range like. if tx_pps < 850000 warn message.

-Update: Kapacitor uses TICK script.
-Use "lambda:" formulae to add watch algorithms to monitor and report depending on the algorithm.
+Note: Kapacitor uses TICK script.
+Use "lambda:" formulae to add watch algorithms to monitor and report info depending on the algorithm.

 TICK script lambda expressions: https://docs.influxdata.com/kapacitor/v0.13/tick/expr/